 - Excellent facilities and technical support.

-This Creative Arts course encourages an entrepreneurial approach to creative practice.
+Creative Arts encourages an entrepreneurial approach to creative practice.
 You’ll have the opportunity to produce original, practical work, while tackling the challenges of critical thought and reflection.

-You’ll be taught by tutors who are all practitioners in their fields: they’ll be writers, composers, performers, choreographers, painters, ceramicists, sculptors, textile designers or drama practitioners with good profiles of publications, exhibitions, recordings and performances.
+You’ll be taught by tutors who are all practitioners in their fields: painters, ceramicists, sculptors, textile designers and practitioners.
 You’ll benefit from their knowledge of the industries in which you later may work.

 What you'll learn